/**

 * object is the registered email address of an AWS account.

-* Group: The value in the Grantee
+* Group: The value in the Grantee object is one of the

-* following predefined Amazon S3 groups: AllUsers
+* following predefined Amazon S3 groups: AllUsers,

 Grantee: The AWS user or group that you want to have * access to thumbnail files.
 To identify the user or group, you can specify the * canonical user ID for an AWS account, an origin access identity for a CloudFront * distribution, the registered email address of an AWS account, or a predefined * Amazon S3 group.